issoupewd/Arduino101/Modules101/Servo Motor/README.md

 # Projects
 In this section, you will learn the following:

-**Servo Control:** Basics of servo motor , turning the servo to a specific angle.
+**- Servo Control:** Basics of servo motor , turning the servo to a specific angle.

-**Servo Control by an Input:** Controlling the servo using an input from the PC through the serial monitor.
+**- Servo Control by an Input:** Controlling the servo using an input from the PC through the serial monitor.

-**Turning Servo by Time:** Making the servo rotate from 0 to 180 degrees and back to 0 degrees.
+**- Turning Servo by Time:** Making the servo rotate from 0 to 180 degrees and back to 0 degrees.

-**Turning Servo by Potentiometer:** Controlling the servo using a potentiometer.
+**- Turning Servo by Potentiometer:** Controlling the servo using a potentiometer.